Sher1234/Horrible/README.md

  - Firebase for FCM notifications & google ads

 > #### *Notes:*
-> - Versions 0.7.0 and later will require reinstall [Changed Signing Keys].
-[Supported Till Major Revision]
+> - Versions 0.7.5 and later    [Reinstall Required/Changed Signing Keys/Supported]
-> - Versions 0.6.5 will require reinstall [Changed Signing Keys].
-[Support will end on 25th May 2019]
+> - Versions 0.7.0 to 0.7.4     [Reinstall Required/Changed Signing Keys/Supported]
-> - Versions 0.5.5 and earlier are now deprecated.
-[Support Ended]
+> - Versions 0.6.5 and earlier  [Deprecated]

 #### Features
  * Lists New/Latest Releases from HorribleSubs Website,
  * Lists Today's Schedule as well as Week's Schedule day wise (According to User Timezone),
- * Notification Support for every new release available on HorribleSubs -
+ * Notification Support for every new release available on HorribleSubs
    - Needs to be enabled by user from Home Page,
+   - Notification might get delayed (30 min at max),
  * Add a Show to Favourites for faster access,
  * Lists Search for the shows/release.
  * Views All as well as Current Shows with Search option.